ofasgard/CalzoneBlog/blogs/mimikatz-frida-part-1.md

 });
 ```

-So far, the script it pretty simple.
+So far, the script is pretty simple.
 We identify the address of the function and attach to it with Frida's interceptor.
 When the function is entered, we save the address of the PrimaryCredentials array.
 When the function exits, we print the address.
 To test it out, simply inject the script into Frida:

 ```bash
 $ frida -H 192.168.1.120 lsass.exe -l LsaApLogonUserEx2.js